HaReL1/trakt-tv-duplicates-removal/README.md

 Trakt.tv duplicate / additionnal plays bulk removal
 ===========
-This script allows you to remove all the duplicate or additionnal plays for your trakt.tv movies or episodes, and just keep one play per movie / episode with different date.
+This script allows you to remove all the duplicate or additionnal plays for your trakt.tv movies or episodes, and just keep plays with different dates.

 For instance if you have 3 plays for the movie **Guardians of the Galaxy** at these dates: